Sanghren/avalanche-hardhat-fork-tutorial/README.md

 It saves you a lot of time and help you write better and safer code.
 (I can't emphasize enough how much I love Typescript)

-In the snippet below we can see the `beforeEach` function that will run before each test case we write in this file.
+In the snippet below we can see the `beforeEach` function (it is a [hook](https://mochajs.org/#hooks) actually) that will run before each test case we write in this file.

 ```ts
 describe("Swappity swap", function () {